s3yi/my-sniperbot/README.md

 # my-sniperbot
-The bot is developed to snip tokens on BNB, create a folder in your IDE and name it my-sniperbot, create a .env and input your wallet address private key, you will get your sniper contract after deploying the contract in remix.
+The bot is developed to snip tokens on BNB, create a folder in your IDE and name it my-sniperbot, create a .env file and input your wallet address private key, you will get your sniper contract after deploying the contract in remix.

 create .env file and copy and paste this.
 PRIVATE_KEY= **********
 SNIPER_CONTRACT= *********

-download the files and upload to your my-sniperbot folder.
+download these files and upload to your my-sniperbot folder.

 go to https://remix.ethereum.org/ and connect your evm wallet to your remix IDE, go to "contract folder" and create "SniperBot.sol" file , paste the codes in Sniper.sol file downloaded and paste it there.